The two types of animals are among the most poisonous animals in the world.

 The hawksbill turtle is one of the most poisonous animals in the world.

-It is a sea turtle that is in tropical and subtropical waters.
-This turtle is the only member of the genus Eretmochelys.
+It is a sea turtle that lives in tropical and subtropical waters.
+It is the only member of the genus Eretmochelys.

 The hawksbill turtle has a beak-like mouth and a beautiful shell for making jewelry and other decorative items.